Gottox/socket.io-java-client/README.markdown

  * __transparent reconnecting__ - The API cares about re-establishing the connection to the server when the transport is interrupted.
  * __easy to use API__ - implement an interface, instantiate a class - you're done.
- * __robust protocols__ - if websockets are not available, Socket.IO-Client can connect by XHR, too.
  * __output buffer__ - send data while the transport is still connecting.
 No problem, socket.io-java-client handles that.
  * __meaningful exceptions__ - If something goes wrong, SocketIO tries to throw meaningful exceptions with hints for fixing.